noooway/love2d_arkanoid_tutorial/README.md

 My aim is to introduce a typical code structure, and to provide a starting point for further modifications.

-*Warning: the tutorial is work in progress.
-Some content may change in the future.*

 **Chapter 1** describes how to build a prototype for an Arkanoid-type game in the most straightforward way, without relying too much on any external libraries or advanced language features.